Vojtechnlogy/vadatei-lead-gen-hub/README.md

 !!!!!!!
-add phone number and email in Privacy Policy and also in the Book Now Page

-Try to Add Czech Langauge switch
+Try to Add Czech Langauge switch and German also add a varible that checks for what langaue is used so that when the user sends email we can see what lang they prefer to use

 Try to figure out a way that we can add a phone number calling code - picker not priority